DockerToolbox/anyenv/README.md

 ### Build Containers

-This can be done from any level of the directory tree and is recursive.

 ```
 ./manage-all.sh build [clean]
 ```

 ### Scan Containers

-This can be done from any level of the directory tree and is recursive.

 ```
 ./manage-all.sh scan
 ```

 ### Publish Containers

-This can be done from any level of the directory tree and is recursive.

 ```
 ./manage-all.sh publish